 Welcome to my blog.
 Each post is somewhat of a literary review and somewhat of a presentation and discussion of the book.

-The intention is not so much an academic analysis of a book or its context, rather, it is, simply, an exploration of interesting ideas.
-As I find them interesting, undoubtedly others will too, and I hope my posts offer a window into great works of the past, prompting readers to pick up some of these fascinating books, or simply just appreciate the wisdom or folly of the authors and this fledgling writers’ attempts to present them.
+The intention is not so much an academic analysis of a book or its context, rather, it is an exploration of interesting ideas.
+As I find them interesting, I suspect others will too, and I hope my posts offer an illuminating glimpse into the great works of the past.
+Ideally, this will prompt readers to pick up some of these fascinating works.

 In a hopeless effort against this trend, these reviews try to show the greatness, goodness, and wisdom of those who have gone before us as well as their pettiness, meanness, and folly.
-They try to demonstrate that, in the broadest of terms, what we can feel or think has been thought or felt before, that none of this can be discovered without reading long, drawn-out works.
-Reading, that old friend of Wisdom and ally in his war on Folly, is the chief means by which man can better himself.
+They try to demonstrate that, in the broadest of terms, what we can think or feel has been thought or felt before and that none of this can be discovered without serious reading.
+Reading, that old friend of Wisdom and ally in her war on Folly, is the chief means by which man can better himself.
 It cultivates the imagination, and it is in the imagination we take moral decisions.
 Without an extensive reading you cannot have an extensive imagination and without an extensive imagination you cannot have a strong morality.

 Morality steers our broken vessel through the charted waters of life.
-It sees the cracks in our ship and orders the crew to watch them; it senses the winds and calls for the crew to use them; it knows the tides and asks the crew to respect them.
+It sees the cracks in our ship and orders the crew to watch them; it senses the winds and calls for the crew to use them; it knows the tides and demands the crew to respect them.
 Above all, morality provides everything the captain needs to make every decision on his journey.
-Only the destination escapes its terrifying power, and even that it is influenced by morality, for how can a destination be truly separate from the journey, and is it not the journey which determines how we see the destination.
+Only the destination escapes its terrifying power.

-Like a jewellery store cabinet, this blog displays shiny gems with dazzling lights shone at them from dynamic angles.
-But the readers must ask behind the counter for the key and appreciate the value of the gems for themselves, and see whether they are all that dazzling away from the light.
+Like a jewellery store cabinet, this blog displays shiny gems with dazzling lights but the readers must ask behind the counter for the key and appreciate the value of the gems for themselves, wondering whether they are all that dazzling away from the light.